Bargs/Notes/books/joyOfClojure/ch10_notes.md

 > Currently, the only way to safely modify and see consistent values for a mutable object (such as an array or a class instance) across threads in Clojure is through locking.
 Wrapping a mutable object in a Clojure reference type provides absolutely no guarantees for safe concurrent modification.

 When you have to use locks, Clojure's `locking` macro is the way to go.
 One nice thing about `locking` is that it always releases its lock at the end of the block.

+`locking` is simple but if you want more fine grained control (e.g. locks per array slot instead of one for the entire array) you have to dip into Java's locking mechanisms. `java.util.concurrent.locks` provides a set of explicit locks that we'll use in `ch10_exercises.clj`.